 Russell's FourSight™ Research

-Russell has been studying and practicing creativity for over 25 years.
-He attained a Master of Science degree in Innovation and Change Leadership from the International Center for Studies in Creativity (ICSC) at SUNY Buffalo State.
-As part of the requirements for graduation, I conducted original research on Creative Problem Solving training under the advisement of Dr. Gerard Puccio, Chair and Professor at ICSC.
+I have been studying and practicing creativity for over 25 years.
+He attained a Master of Science degree in Innovation and Change Leadership from the Center for Applied Imagination (CAI) at SUNY Buffalo State.
+As part of the requirements for graduation, I conducted original research on Creative Problem Solving training under the advisement of Dr. Gerard Puccio, Chair and Distinguished Professor at CAI.
 My thesis, Improving the Understanding of the Impact of Creative Problem Solving Training through an Examination of Individual Differences, utilized Donald Kirkpatrick’s Level One evaluation methodology that examined the participant’s FourSight™ preferences and how they responded to a course in Creative Problem Solving.
 I also studied how these same participants foresaw applying innovative and critical thinking skills, personally and professionally.
-This study was conducted under the advisement of Dr. Gerard Puccio, author of the FourSight™.
+Dr. Gerard Puccio is also the author of the FourSight™.

 The research above led to a peer-reviewed article Russell co-authored with Dr. Gerard Puccio and another colleague titled Reactions to Creative Problem Solving Training: Does Cognitive Style Make a Difference?
 This article appeared in the September 2004 edition of the Journal of Creative Behavior.
 Russell's thesis research is also highlighted in the FourSight™ Technical Manual and FourSight™ Research Supplement under the heading “CPS Training as Viewed through FourSight™ Preferences.”

 Russell's FourSight™ Certification

 I attained the Foursight™ Advanced Master Facilitator designation in 2003.
 I work with individuals and teams in a variety of settings to help them unleash their creative potential to deliver innovative outcomes.